 1. General Data Protection Regulation adopted by the European Council and Parliament

 On 6 April 2016, the European Council published a new text (available here) of the General Data Protection Regulation ("GDPR").
-This has been revised somewhat since the text that was published on 15 December 2015 (see our Christmas music themed article on that here), although the changes are largely aesthetic (for example, reordering of certain sentences to improve their readability, adjusting the numbering of recitals (preamble text) and articles where the previous text had added or removed whole provisions – so "Article 17a" is now "Article 18", and so on).
+This has been revised somewhat since the text that was published on 15 December 2015, although the changes are largely aesthetic (for example, reordering of certain sentences to improve their readability, adjusting the numbering of recitals (preamble text) and articles where the previous text had added or removed whole provisions – so "Article 17a" is now "Article 18", and so on).
 While there are some clarifications in the Council's text which may affect the GDPR's interpretation (for example, references to "individuals" are replaced throughout by references to "natural persons"), these are not, we think, substantive from a legal perspective.

 Following the Council’s changes, the revised GDPR text has now also been formally adopted by the European Parliament – as confirmed in a statement from the European Commission released yesterday (14 April 2016).
 Once translated, the GDPR will be published in the Official Journal of the European Union, and will come into force exactly two years later (i.e. in Summer 2018).